KarrLab/intro_to_wc_modeling/docs/tutorials/cell_modeling/simulation/index.rst

                 * :obj:`dict` of :obj:`str`, :obj:`numpy.ndarray`: dictionary of histories of each species
         """

-        # initalize data structures to store predicted time course and copy initial state to state history
+        # initialize data structures to store predicted time course and copy initial state to state history
         ...

         # set current state to initial state